-A unique characteristic of LTD policies is how they define disability.
+A unique characteristic of long term disability insurance (LTD) policies is how they define disability.
 Under some group plans, you are considered disabled if you cannot perform “any occupation” in the economy.
 However, other plans will define disability as the inability to perform your own occupation, which will transition to “any occupation” after two (2) years.

 There are two different kinds of LTD policies: those covered under the Employee Retirement Income Security Act (ERISA), or group LTD policies provided by an employer; and individual LTD policies which can be negotiated directly between an employee and an insurance company to suit the needs of the insured.
 It is important to understand the differences between these two LTD insurance options.
 This article is meant to be a brief summary.
 For an in depth (and free) consultation with an LTD appeal lawyer in Tallahassee, please call us today.